Pediatric Liver Transplant

 Common symptoms that may indicate the need for further testing and possible transplant include: jaundice, ascites (accumulation of fluid in the abdomen), bleeding episodes or poor growth pattern.

-Comer Children’s Hospital offers the full range of surgical and non-surgical treatment options for children with liver disease.
+Comer Children’s offers the full range of surgical and non-surgical treatment options for children with liver disease.
 Treatment recommendations are based on a thorough assessment of the child’s diagnosis, overall health, and other important factors.
 In some cases, our team may recommend medication or a less-radical surgery instead of organ transplantation.
 For example, some babies diagnosed early with biliary atresia may be cured with timely "Kasai" portoenterostomy surgery.
 Other children may avoid the need for a liver transplant with medical therapy of their liver disease.

 A Range of Transplant Options

-Comer Children’s Hospital is on the leading edge in pediatric liver transplantation, and offers a variety of donor and transplant options, including cadaver, living-related donor, and living-unrelated donor.
+Comer Children’s is on the leading edge in pediatric liver transplantation, and offers a variety of donor and transplant options, including cadaver, living-related donor, and living-unrelated donor.
 Many of these techniques have helped to lessen the nationwide problem of organ shortage for children who need a liver transplant.

 Our surgeons are experienced in all types of liver transplant methods, so they can offer the best option to meet each child’s needs.
 Ultimately, the surgeons’ expertise means shorter wait times and better results for each child.